mayerrobert/jmurmel/murmel-langref.md

 ### (left  deg optional-frame) -> frame</br>(right deg optional-frame) -> frame

-Increase/ decrease current angle by "deg" degrees, does not change position.
+Increase/ decrease current angle by `deg` degrees, does not change position.

 ### (forward len optional-frame) -> frame

-If pen is down then this function paints a line of length "len" from current position in current direction, changes position.
+If pen is down then this function paints a line of length `len` from current position in current direction, changes position.
 If pen is up then only the position is changed.